England reduce India to 204-6 in fifth Test with Gus Atkinson, Josh Tongue in wickets before Chris Woakes injury scare

 India 204-6 after 64 overs: Karun Nair (52no), Sai Sudharsan (38), Shubman Gill (21); Gus Atkinson, (2-31), Josh Tongue (2-47), Chris Woakes (1-46)

-At times it appeared the much-changed hosts - there were four changes from the drawn fourth Test, including the absence of Stokes (shoulder) and recalls for seamers Tongue, Gus Atkinson and Jamie Overton - would fail to capitalise on fine bowling conditions.
+At times it appeared the much-changed hosts - there were four changes from the drawn fourth Test, including the absence of Stokes (shoulder) and recalls for seamers Tongue, Atkinson and Jamie Overton - would fail to capitalise on juicy bowling conditions.

-Atkinson, 2-31 from 19 overs, was the pick of the England pace unit - an accolade Stokes had taken across the first four Tests with 17 wickets at 25.33 - while Surrey team-mate Overton (0-16) went at in excess of four an over in his first Test since his 2022 debut.
+Atkinson was the pick of the England pace unit - an accolade Stokes had taken across the first four Tests with 17 wickets at 25.33 - while Surrey team-mate Overton (0-66) went at in excess of four an over in his first Test since his 2022 debut.

-India, however, passed 200 late in the day with Karun Nair notching an unbeaten 52 during a half-century stand with Washington Sundar (19no) and will hope to kick on on Friday morning, with their opponents looking likely to be a bowler down.
+India's Karun Nair notched an unbeaten 52 during a half-century stand with Washington Sundar (19no) and the away side will hope to kick on on Friday, with their opponents likely to be a bowler down.

 Pope gets review right - at last!

-It took Atkinson just seven legal balls to strike, pinning opener Yashasvi Jaiswal (2) lbw on review after Pope registered his first successful use of DRS as England captain at the 15th attempt following a dreadful time in that regard when stepping in for Stokes previously.
+It took Atkinson just seven legal balls to strike, pinning Yashasvi Jaiswal (2) lbw on review after Pope registered his first successful use of DRS as England captain at the 15th attempt, following a dreadful time in that regard when stepping in for Stokes previously.

 England's review showed that Atkinson had pinned both of Jaiswal's pads with a nip-backer that avoided the inside edge.